nlkitai/demos/README.md

-#  `nlux` demos
+#  `NLUX` demos

-This repository contains a collection of demos for the `nlux` library.
+This repository contains a collection of demos for the `NLUX` library.
 The demos are organized in the following way:

-- `stock-wiz`: The simple stock display app that uses `nlux` as AI assistant to make stock investment decisions.
+- `stock-wiz`: The simple stock display app that uses `NLUX` as AI assistant to make stock investment decisions.

 ## Running the demos

 Each demo is a standalone project.
 Please refer to the `README` file in each demo folder for instructions on how to run the demo.

-## About `nlux`
+## About `NLUX`

-`nlux` (_for Natural Language User Experience_) is an open-source Javascript and React JS library that makes it super simple to integrate powerful large language models (LLMs) like ChatGPT into your web app or website.
+`NLUX` (_for Natural Language User Experience_) is an open-source Javascript and React JS library that makes it super simple to integrate powerful large language models (LLMs) like ChatGPT into your web app or website.
 With just a few lines of code, you can add conversational AI capabilities and interact with your favourite LLM.